Spanish prime minister calls early general election after battering in regional vote

 MADRID (AP) — Spanish Prime Minister Pedro Sánchez on Monday called an early general election for July 23 in a surprise move after his Socialist party took a serious battering in local and regional elections.

-Prior to Sunday's debacle, Sánchez had insisted that he would ride out his four-year term with leftist government coalition partner United We Can, indicating that an election would be held in December.
+Prior to Sunday's debacle, Sánchez had insisted that he would ride out his four-year term with leftist government coalition partner United We Can, indicating that a election would be held in December.

+But the outcome of the local and regional votes quickly changed things.

-“I have taken this decision given the results of the elections held yesterday,” Sánchez from the Moncloa presidential palace.
+“I have taken this decision given the results of the elections held yesterday,” Sánchez said Monday from the Moncloa presidential palace.

 The woes for Sánchez and his PSOE party come as Spain is due to take over the rotating presidency of the European Union on July 1.